Cardio-AI/cmr-las-phase2phase-analysis/docs/Data.md

 ### Structure

 The project uses one data-root folder, which should at least contain a folder  ```lax ``` with the cine CMR files.
-Additionally, the folder can contain a csv file for splitting the data **df_kfold.csv** and one with the groundtruth keyframe annotations.
+Additionally, the folder can contain a csv file for splitting the data **df_kfold.csv** and one with the ground-truth keyframe annotations.

  ```
    ├── lax (folder with cine 4CH CMR)